SAINIAbhishek/angular_application/README.md

 # Angular Application

 It is a learning project.
-It will consists the functionalities related to the frontend part.
+It will consist the functionalities related to the frontend part.
 All those functionalities will be mentioned below in the same order as they are implemented.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15.